Green Manure Seeds from Sow Seeds Ltd

-Yellow Trefoil 'Black Medick' (Trifolium) is a low growing green manure that has excellent weed suppressing properties.
+Yellow Trefoil 'Black Medick' is a low growing green manure that has excellent weed-suppressing properties.
 It is good at fixing nitrogen and if allowed to flower encourages bees & beneficial insects to the area which in turn pollinate veg crops.
-Yellow Trefoil is great for interplanting taller crops...
+Yellow Trefoil is great for interplanting taller crops which have...

-Yellow Trefoil 'Black Medick' (Trifolium) is a low growing green manure that has excellent weed suppressing properties.
+Yellow Trefoil 'Black Medick' is a low growing green manure that has excellent weed-suppressing properties.
 It is good at fixing nitrogen and if allowed to flower encourages bees & beneficial insects to the area which in turn pollinate veg crops.

 Yellow Trefoil is great for interplanting taller crops which have open canopies like beans, tomatoes, potatoes, sweetcorn & especially long-standing brassicas which overwinter.
-It is however mainly grown as a summer green manure to help against weed suppression.
+It is however mainly grown as a summer green manure to help against weed suppression and retain soil moisture.

 Yellow Trefoil can be sown between March to August by broadcast sowing just before or as the main crop is establishing e.g. sweetcorn should be at least 15cm tall before sowing trefoil so it does not compete with the seedlings at an early stage.
 To aid germination keep soil moist.
 If Yellow Trefoil becomes too tall it can be cut back and the cuttings can be composted or left on the surface as a mulch.